FollyMaddy/RetroPie-Share/00-scripts-00/readme.md

 # generate-overlay-configs.sh

-This script is created for making config files, that will run the background overlays
+This script is created for making config files, that will run the background overlays.

 The .png files are not yet included !